halbs13/Dynamics-NAV-Labour-Hire/au-labour-process-timesheets.md

-# How to: process timesheets
+# How to process timesheets

-1
-Introduction
+## Introduction

-This document
-has been prepared as a training manual for users of the Dynamics NAV2017 Labour Hire Suite module.

-Timesheet
-lines are used to generate invoices and pay contractors/employees for work that has been performed on a Job.
+Timesheet lines are used to generate invoices and pay contractors/employees for work that has been performed on a Job.

-The Labour
-Hire Timesheet module is unique where it can be configured so that the timesheet lines once processed, can be invoiced prior to paying contractors/employees.
+The Labour Hire Timesheet module is unique where it can be configured so that the timesheet lines once processed, can be invoiced prior to paying contractors/employees.

-Timesheets can
-generated on a pay-by-pay basis using the Automatic Timesheet Generation process and are only generated where the placement date falls within that particular pay period.
+Timesheets can generated on a pay-by-pay basis using the Automatic Timesheet Generation process and are only generated where the placement date falls within that particular pay period.

-This document
-describes the various activities relating to Timesheets and contains the following sections;
+This document describes the various activities relating to Timesheets and contains the following sections;

-Labour Hire Setup – establishing the Timesheet Processing MethodGenerate TimesheetsTimesheet Entry Order Sheet EntryProcess Timesheets
+Labour Hire Setup – establishing the Timesheet Processing Method Generate Timesheets

-2
+Timesheet Entry
+ Order Sheet Entry
+Process Timesheets

-Timesheet Processing Method
+## Timesheet Processing Method

-The Timesheet processing method allows you to define when the Timesheet lines are posted against a job and ready for invoicing.
+The Timesheet processing method allows you todefine when the Timesheet lines are posted against a job and ready for invoicing.
 There are 2 processing methods;

-Timesheet – this
-method transfers the timesheet lines to the Job Planning Lines to allow for invoices to be generated.
+Timesheet – this method transfers the timesheet lines to the Job Planning Lines to allow for invoices to be generated.
 At the same time it also transfers the timesheet lines to the Pay Journal Lines to allow for pays to be processed for contractors/employees.
-Implementing this method however prevents the timesheet lines in the pay journal lines from being modified.Payroll – the method requires the user to import the timesheets into the Pay Journal.
+Implementing this method however prevents the timesheet lines in the pay journal lines from being modified.

+Payroll – the method requires the user to import the timesheets into the Pay Journal.
 Once the pays are calculated and posted, the Job Planning Lines are populated with the lines to generate invoices.
 Implementing this method allows for the timesheet lines to be modified in the pay journal.

-The Timesheet Processing Method is updated via the “Job Contract Posting Method”.To access this field, go to the following menu:
+The Timesheet Processing Method is updated via the “Job Contract Posting Method”.

-1.

-Departments/Payroll/Setup/Labour
+To access this field, go to the following menu:

-Hire/Administration/Labour Hire Setup
+Departments/Payroll/Setup/Labour Hire/Administration/Labour Hire Setup

-Job Contract Posting Method –
-Select the required field :
+Job Contract Posting Method – Select the required field :

+  Timesheets

-Timesheets  Payroll
+  Payroll

-3
-Timesheet Parameters
+## Timesheet Parameters

 There are a number of parameters which will define how timesheets are generated, duplicate timesheets, etc. Timesheet settings are configured on the Labour Hire Setup card.

 To access the Labour Hire Setup, go to the following menu:

-Departments/Payroll/setup/Labour
-Hire/Administration/Labour Hire Setup
+Departments/Payroll/setup/Labour Hire/Administration/Labour Hire Setup

-3.1.1
- “Edit – Labour
-Hire Setup” window
+### “Edit – Labour Hire Setup” window

    Field Name